keirbowden/rwdhow/README.md

 ![MultiCase Page](https://lh3.googleusercontent.com/1aNd7HsZuguXzX4Zguod-9s0j3P2JC1EwV7ALpyf2do=w656-h521-no)

-## Tutorial 2: Make the page available in the Salesforce1 application ##
+##Tutorial 2: Make the page available in the Salesforce1 application##

+In this tutorial you will configure the page as part of the Salesforce1 application.

 ###Step1: Navigate to the Tab setup page##